KHDS-mod/COVID-19-HiSSE/README.md

 ## Numerical results (from raw file, with stochastic character maps)

-You can download the raw files of the MCMC chains [here](https://liuonline-my.sharepoint.com/:u:/r/personal/haoki85_liu_se/Documents/public_permanent/published_papers/hisse-covid/numerical-results.tar.xz?csf=1&web=1&e=Fa5J3H).
-Note that this file is much larger than the previously mentioned rmonad object because it contains all the inferred stochastic character maps.
+You can download the raw files of the MCMC chains [here](https://liuonline-my.sharepoint.com/:u:/g/personal/haoki85_liu_se/ESWzGZ9IbkVMirVr1QmRQ1MBGs2Q_TtY_1EaZnLpcUrYVw?e=fndEqP).
+Note that this file is about 48GB, much larger than the previously mentioned rmonad object because it contains all the inferred stochastic character maps.

 After extracting the compressed file, this project folder should look like the following: